Next to water, coffee is the most consumed beverage in the world.

 The oily appearance on the bean is a sign of the roast and not in any way an indicator of freshness.

-You can assure that you have the freshest possible coffee but purchasing from small batch roasters, only purchasing what you will use within a two-week period and storing your coffee properly.
+You can ensure that you have the freshest possible coffee by purchasing from small batch roasters, only purchasing what you will use within a two-week period, and storing your coffee properly.

 Coffee Myth #8: The Darker The Roast, The More Flavorful The Coffee

 The individual flavors of coffee are a combination of two components, the bean and the roast.
 Origin coffees come with their own unique characteristics, which can be enhanced or changed slightly depending on how you roast the bean.
 Once roasted, grind and brewing method can affect the final flavor as well.